-House photographs, books, maps, newspapers, oral histories, and much more.
-Access to the Archive’s collection is available through The Fort Collins History Connection, an online collaboration between the Poudre River Public Library District and FCMoD.
-No appointment is necessary to visit the Archive, but if you have specific questions contact the Archive staff or Curator of the Archives prior to your visit so we can better assist you.
+Local history lives here.
+From photographs, books, maps, newspapers, oral histories, and so much more – you can discover it all at FCMoD!
+Access to FCMoD’s collections is available through The Fort Collins History Connection, an online collaboration between the Poudre River Public Library District and FCMoD..
+No appointment is necessary to visit (open Tuesday through Saturday from 10:00 am to 12:00 pm, and 1:00 pm to 5:00 pm) the Archive, but if you have specific questions contact the Archive staff or Curator of the Archive prior to your visit so we can better assist you.
 Of particular interest in the Archive’s collection are ephemera related to Camp Collins, and photographs from the late nineteenth and early 20th century.